 Tracked profit warning prices can be seen in this table; click a company name to read analysis at that time.

 Please note, this is not a trading system!
 I rarely purchase shares off the back of a warning, even the ones that are rated 5/5.
+This is because more research is usually required.
 Price at warnings are only approximate, and tend to be very volatile.

-Shares highlighted in colours indicate that they are not trading any more, either by the company going private or being acquired.
-Those in green were at prices at a premium, those in red were those at a discount.
+Shares highlighted in colours indicate that they are not trading any more, either by the company going private or being acquired, or in some cases, out of business.
+Those in green were at prices at a premium to the price at profit warning, those in red were those at a discount.

 My arbitrary point is to use the lowest price hit in the first hour of market open.
 It is clearly unrealistic to be able to always purchase shares at this low point.
 For a fairer comparison, a visual average of the first hours price is taken and also documented.